flint-lang/flintc/README.md

 # flintc

 This project contains the custom **Flint Compiler** built in C++.
-Flint is a statically typed, conpiled and fully deterministic lanfuage which has code clarity, ease of use and performance at its very top.
+Flint is a statically typed, compiled and fully deterministic language which sets code clarity, ease of use and performance as its very top priorities.

-The Compiler is not done yet, as many planned features are still missing.
+The Compiler is not done yet because a lot of planned features are still missing.
 The whole compiler pipeline is fully working and the core of the Flint compiler is getting closer to its finished state, but we are not there yet.
-You can look at the Wiki page to get a grasp of Flint's syntax but some parts of the wiki are already deprecated, as the design of Flint became more clear.
+You can look at the Wiki page to get a grasp of Flint's syntax but some parts of the wiki are already deprecated, as the design of Flint became much clearer during its developement.

 ## Todos